Johnny Cash: American Recordings

 After Columbia Records dropped Cash from his recording contract, he had a short and unsuccessful stint with Mercury Records from 1987 to 1991.
 During this time, he recorded an album of new versions of some of his best-known Sun and Columbia hits, as well as Water from the Wells of Home, a duets album that paired him with, among others, his children Rosanne Cash and John Carter Cash, as well as Paul McCartney.
 A one-off Christmas album recorded for Delta Records followed his Mercury contract.

-Though Cash would never have another chart hit from 1991 until his death, his career was rejuvenated in the 1990s, leading to popularity with an audience which was not traditionally considered interested in country music.
+Although Cash did not secure another charting single from 1991 until his death, his collaboration with producer Rick Rubin rejuvenated his career in the 1990s, earning him a dedicated following among alternative, rock, and younger audiences not traditionally associated with country music.
 In 1988, British post-punk musicians Marc Riley (formerly of the Fall) and Jon Langford (the Mekons) put together Til Things Are Brighter, a tribute album featuring mostly British-based indie-rock acts' interpretations of Cash's songs.
 Cash was enthusiastic about the project, telling Langford that it was a "morale booster"; Rosanne Cash later said "he felt a real connection with those musicians and very validated ...
 It was very good for him: he was in his element.
 He absolutely understood what they were tapping into, and loved it".
 The album attracted press attention on both sides of the Atlantic.
 In 1991, he sang a version of "Man in Black" for the Christian punk band One Bad Pig's album I Scream Sunday.
 In 1993, he sang "The Wanderer", the closing track of U2's album Zooropa.

 According to Rolling Stone writer Adam Gold, "The Wanderer", written for Cash by Bono, "defies both the U2 and Cash canons, combining rhythmic and textural elements of Nineties synth-pop with a Countrypolitan lament fit for the closing credits of a Seventies western."